groovy-tutorial/groovy-tutorial/manuscript/08_03_PropertiesFields.md

 ## Fields

 A _field_ is pretty much the same thing as a _property_ - it's a member variable - but there's a key difference: _fields_ are defined with an access modifier and _properties_ are not.
-An access modifier is used to indicate
+An access modifier is used to allow/block access from other code using the class and its member variables and methods.

 T> [Access modifiers](#chaccessmodifiers) are covered very soon in their own chapter.